JanDitzen/xtdcce2/README.md

 Karabıyık, H., Reese, S., & Westerlund, J. 2017.
 On the role of the rank condition in cce estimation of factor-augmented panel regressions.
 Journal of Econometrics, 197(1), 60–64.

+Margaritella, L., and J. Westerlund.
+2023.
+Using Information Criteria to Select Averages in CCE.
+The Econometrics Journal.
+26(3): 405-421.

 Pesaran, M. 2006.
 Estimation and inference in large heterogeneous panels with a multifactor error structure.